tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

     |--------|------|-------------------------------------------------------|--------------|
     | accept | bool | If false, Application is rejecting the vote extension | 1            |

-* **Usage**: **TODO**: BIG question: should `ResponseVerifyVoteExtension.accept` influence Tendermint's acceptance of the Precommit message it came in? (see below)
+* **Usage**:

->**TODO** IMPORTANT.
-We need to describe what Tendermint does with the extensions (includes them in the next proposal's header?).
+    * If `ResponseVerifyVoteExtension.accept` is false, Tendermint will flag the extension as _invalid_ but the validity of the received Precommit message will not be influenced by this.
-We need to describe it here in detail (referencing the data structures concerned).
+    * The implementation of `VerifyVoteExtension` MUST be deterministic.
+Moreover, the value of `VerifyVoteExtension.accept` MUST *exclusively* depend on the parameters passed in the call to `RequestVerifyVoteExtension`, and the last committed Application state.

 #### When does Tendermint call it?